-The goal of the LAFD's Domestic Violence Action Plan is to enhance patient care and offer additional support services to victims of domestic violence and or human trafficking, while maintaining member safety.
 The Department, with the support of the Mayor's Office and ED No. 12, will continue to explore ways in which we can support and serve victims/survivors and identify steps to end the cycle of violence.

 Board report prepared by Battalion Chief Elise Brodowy, Executive Officer, Administrative Operations Bureau.